 San Luis Reservoir Recreation Area is a public recreation area in California near Gustine in Merced County, offering a multitude of outdoor recreation alongside a camping experience that isn’t to be missed.
-The campgrounds are equipped with modern facilities that will add to the comfort of your visit – the greatest being the availability of Wi-Fi.
-Camping is offered year-round with April to September being the most crowded times of the year.
+The campgrounds are equipped with modern facilities that will add to the comfort of your visit—the greatest being the availability of Wi-Fi.
+Camping is offered year-round, and April through September are the most crowded times of the year.

 RV Rentals in San Luis Reservoir State Recreation Area

 Transportation in San Luis Reservoir State Recreation Area

 San Luis Reservoir Recreation Area can be accessed in less than half an hour via car or RV from the City of Merced.
 Just off of Interstate 5, you can get here from San Jose in about an hour from the northwest or less than an hour from Salinas to the southwest.
 The park is right off of CA-152 and can be easily reached with any size RV or camper.
 However, you will need to take it slow on some of the more winding roads near US-101 and as you get closer to the lake.

 The park lies within the western side of San Joaquin Valley near the mountainous Pacheco State Park and Upper Cottonwood Creek Wildlife Area, which are less than 15 miles away.
 If you are headed to the Los Banos Creek Campground, you will need to go a bit further south on CA-152, where it meets Canyon Road.

 Campgrounds and parking in San Luis Reservoir State Recreation Area

 Campsites in San Luis Reservoir State Recreation Area